cloudflare/miniflare/README.md

 Durable Object's transactions are implemented using Optimistic Concurrency Control (OCC) as described in
 ["On optimistic methods for concurrency control."
 ACM Transactions on Database Systems](https://dl.acm.org/doi/10.1145/319566.319567).
-Thanks to [Alistair O'Brien](https://github.com/johnyob) for helping me understand this.
+Thanks to [Alistair O'Brien](https://github.com/johnyob) for helping the Miniflare author understand this.